-The Decorah Bald Eagle satellite tracking project began in 2011 after RRP founder and friend Bob Anderson and I decided to collaborate with the objective of answering the question he was most often asked: “Where do the eagles go when they leave Decorah?”
+We began the Decorah bald eagle tracking study in 2011 after RRP’s founder Bob Anderson and I decided to answer the question that followers most often asked him: “Where do the eagles go when they leave Decorah?”

 Full Satellite Tracking Paper

-We are honored to publish Brett A. Mandernack and Ryan T. Schmitz’s paper for the first time, in it’s entirety, on our website.
-I’ve included the abstract here, but the full paper contains astonishing, comprehensive documentation of the travels of the Decorah eagles that Brett has tracked and is well worth the read!
+We are honored to publish Brett A. Mandernack and Ryan T. Schmitz’s paper on our website.
+Their paper contains an astonishing level of detail and is well worth the read!
 Read the full paper here

-To put the Decorah project into perspective, Eagle Valley’s (EV) initial eagle tracking efforts began as a partnership with researchers from The Raptor Center at the University of Minnesota from 1999 through early 2002.
-Their field research program ended at that time and EV took over the project with the generous financial support of my employer, Kohler Co., and the Kohler Trust for Preservation (KTP) from 2002 through the project’s conclusion in 2014.
-This initial phase of eagle tracking focused primarily on adult Bald Eagles that wintered in impressive numbers in the EV area of southwest Wisconsin.
-Results of this study were published in the Journal of Raptor Research in 2012 (J. of Raptor Research, 46(3):258-273 (2012). https://doi.org/10.3356/JRR-10-77.1).
+Eagle Valley’s (EV) tracking project began as a partnership with researchers from The Raptor Center at the University of Minnesota.
+After their field research program ended in 2002, EV took over with the generous financial support of my employer, Kohler Co., and the Kohler Trust for Preservation (KTP).
+Our initial bald eagle tracking study focused on adult Bald Eagles that wintered in impressive numbers in the EV area of southwest Wisconsin.
+We published our results in the Journal of Raptor Research in 2012 (J. of Raptor Research, 46(3):258-273 (2012). https://doi.org/10.3356/JRR-10-77.1).

-This question initiated EV’s third phase of tracking, whether immature eagle travel changes over time.
-It has been documented that immature movements are variable and nomadic.
-If there is a change, is it abrupt or gradual, consistent or variable, etc.?
-Additionally, the “revelation” of D-1’s amazing travels inspired us to learn more about immature eagle travels.
-With Kohler Co./KTP’s continued support, we fitted 10 more immature eagles in the EV area with satellite transmitters, five in early 2015 and five more during winter 2015-16.
+How do eagle travel patterns change over time?
+This question kicked off our third phase of eagle tracking.
+Immature eagle movements are often more variable and nomadic than those of their older counterparts.
+Is this change abrupt or gradual?
+Consistent or not?
+Clearly, we had more to learn.
+With Kohler Co./KTP’s continued support, we fitted 10 more immature eagles in the EV area with satellite transmitters, five in early 2015 and five more during the winter of 2015-16.

-To begin to answer the question of where the eagles go, we fitted seven juvenile eagles with satellite transmitters between 2011 and 2017.
-We documented fledging age, post-fledging and dispersal movements, travel behavior of siblings, migration tendencies, fidelity to migration routes and summer and winter ranges, and mortality causes to that suburban eagle family.
+We fitted seven juvenile eagles from Decorah with satellite transmitters between 2011 and 2017.
+Our study documented fledging age, post-fledging and dispersal movements, travel behavior of siblings, migration tendencies, fidelity to migration routes and summer and winter ranges, and mortality causes.

-Eagles were tracked for periods ranging from 4 days to 3 years.
-Two transmitters continue to send data, though one is intermittent.
-Average eagle fledging age was 77 days.
-The fledglings stayed within a mile of the nest for a month following fledge, then most began ranging out on exploratory flights, but returned to the nest occasionally.
-Eagle age at dispersal from the natal area averaged 162 days, nearly 85 days after they fledged.
-Two siblings from 2016 exhibited several similarities but also marked differences in dispersal behavior.
-Dispersal for different year siblings was variable in timing and direction.
+We tracked the eagles for periods ranging from 4 days to 3 years.
+Our average eagle fledging age was 77 days and the fledglings stayed within a mile of the nest for a month following fledge.
+After a month, most of the eagles began ranging out on exploratory flights, although they returned to the nest occasionally.
+Their age at dispersal averaged 162 days, or nearly 85 days after they fledged.
+Two siblings from 2016 exhibited marked differences in dispersal behavior and dispersal for different year siblings varied in timing and direction.

-Four of the seven eagles died from electrocution (three) or vehicle collision (one) within their first year.
-Survival rate of the Decorah eagles was lower than reported in other studies, despite limitless food resources and tolerance to human disturbance.
-Anthropogenic mortality causes, those caused or influenced by humans, may temper the higher productivity of this suburban site.
+Four of seven eagles died from electrocution (three) or vehicle collision (one) within their first year.
+Their survival rate was lower when compared with eagles in other studies, despite limitless food resources and tolerance to human disturbance.
+Anthropogenic mortality causes (mortality caused or influenced by humans) might temper the high productivity of this suburban site.

-We will continue to track the remaining eagles until transmitter failure to further develop our understanding of travel patterns by eagles in this region.
-Will migration tendencies diminish or cease as they approach breeding age?
+We are continuing to study bald eagles to gain more knowledge about travel by eagles in this region.
+Will their migration tendencies diminish or cease as they approach breeding age?
 How far will they nest from their natal area?
-We must also realize threats posed to suburban-raised eagles and take action to improve their survivability.
+This study gives us the data we need to understand threats posed to suburban-raised eagles and take action to improve their survivability.